 The Texas Constitution and Texas Property Code set out powerful protections for Texans against creditors.
 For the average person these protections prevents most creditors from attaching property to satisfy a judgment on a debt.
-This protects the homestead and a significant amount of personal property in Bedford and Fort Worth.
+This protects the homestead and a significant amount of personal property in Texas.
 Property may be foreclosed to satisfy a debt when the debt is secured against specific property.
 The Texas Family Code, however, sets out an even more powerful weapon to satisfy a judgment for unpaid child support.
 Today’s post will discuss this weapon and how it compares to the normal protections debtors receive under Texas law.

 Let’s start out talking about how we get to a judgment for unpaid child support.
 When child support goes unpaid the Texas Family Code provides procedures for a child support enforcement.
 These remedies include jail time, probation, wage withholding and judgments collected against the obligor’s property.
 Frequently obligors do not have assets to satisfy the unpaid child support.
 Collecting against future wages through increased wage withholding is often a better solution.

 Sometimes, however, obligors have assets like retirement savings available to liquidate to pay child support.
 In these cases getting money that the obligor already has in hand can be easier than chasing down wages.
 That is especially true with self-employed obligors.
 Income may be inconsistent and the obligor may not deserve trust to follow the withholding order.
 When there is a better option to collect unpaid child support against existing assets the obligee will ask the court to confirm the unpaid child support as a money judgment and let the obligee collect against the obligor’s assets.